ChinmayMittal/IITD-CSE/3rd-year/internship-season/interview-experiences/Uber/SWE.md

 - You were free to use any common programming language.
 - The interviewers also emphasized the importance of clean and well-explained code.
 - I had hardly practiced from leetcode and mostly stuck to codeforces for practicing competitive programming.
-  So later upon discussion with friends, Interestingly I discovered that the problem I was asked during this round was actually from LeetCode: [Bus Routes](https://leetcode.com/problems/bus-routes/).
+  So later, upon discussion with friends, Interestingly I discovered that the problem I was asked during this round was actually from LeetCode: [Bus Routes](https://leetcode.com/problems/bus-routes/).

 ### Round 2: High-Level Design Round